-Headliner.fm is a platform for trading recommendations with other artists on Facebook, Twitter, and MySpace.
+Headliner.fm (now CoPromote) is a platform for trading recommendations with other artists on Facebook, Twitter, and MySpace.
 You “buy” recommendations using a virtual currency called band bucks, which can be purchased outright for real money or earned by recommending other artists.

 Creating a promotion is deceptively simple.
 You start by writing the recommendation and adding a link:

 I say “deceptively” because I managed to botch my first one, to the tune of 48,043 band bucks.
 You’re supposed to put your link in the URL box and then click “shorten URL,” which appends a bit.ly link to the message.
 I wanted people to see where the link went, which makes it more likely to be clicked, so I didn’t shorten it.

 My heart sank when I saw that my first recommender’s status update was missing the link.
 I immediately withdrew the promotion, which only removes it from the pool of promotions artists can accept.
 I still had to pay for every pending recommendation, even though some were scheduled weeks ahead!

 The rest of the options are relatively straightforward.
 Choose your networks, genres of artists who can recommend you, and any particular artists you’d like to add.
 To restrict the promotion to a certain city (US only), start typing its name and hope it appears in the drop-down box.
 You can set the campaign to run for 3, 7, 14 or 30 days.